kaamanita/quantum-computing/README.md

 # quantum-computing

 This repository is dedicated for my course of Quantum Computing at SIIT, Thammasat University.
+All materials herein are under the CC-BY-NC 4.0 license.